-Windows 8 has some of the awesome features that make everything of the system available on your fingertips.
-This operating system allows you to pin all the loved apps, important files, website shortcuts and many more as tiles in the Start Screen.
+Windows 8 has some awesome features that make everything about the system available at your fingertips.
+This operating system allows you to pin all the loved apps, important files, website shortcuts, and many more as tiles in the Start Screen.
 The Start Screen allows you to search the required files and documents.
 You can even do many changes in the settings to make your system look as per your wish.
 So you can customize your Start Screen and make it look special.
 The personalization feature of Windows 8 brings you different options so that you can give a great look to your Start Screen and make it look better.
-Therefore, here in this guide we will show you different personalization tips that you can use and make your Start Screen look better.
+Therefore, here in this guide, we will show you different personalization tips that you can use and make your Start Screen look better.

 Windows 8.1 Personalization Tips